$0 Canada Parent/Grandparent Sponsorship Guide — Quick-Start Checklist

 IRCC cited backlog management and alignment with the 2026-2028 Immigration Levels Plan.
 The plan deliberately stabilizes family class admissions at around 21% to 22% of total permanent resident admissions rather than growing them.
 With approximately 46,600 PGP applications currently in processing (around 11,700 in Quebec alone), the department's priority is clearing existing files rather than adding new ones.

 The pause is not unusual in the history of this program.
 The PGP has been suspended or significantly curtailed multiple times — most recently during 2020 and 2021 due to COVID-19.
-But the current pause is policy-driven rather than crisis-driven, and the 2026-2028 levels plan suggests it is likely to extend into 2027.
+The current pause has no announced reopening timeline; further IRCC instructions will determine when new intake resumes.

 If You're Not in the 2020 Pool